niolabs/docs/docs/organizations/upgrade.md

 ### Upgrade Enterprise or OEM Plan
 If you have outgrown your Enterprise or OEM plan, you can upgrade to a more robust plan by contacting us.
 From your plan page, click the button or text link that says **contact us** and fill out and submit your inquiry.
 We will get back to you shortly to discuss additional plan options.

-### Billing and Plan Questions

-If you have additional questions about billing or your licensing plan, please contact our support team at [sales@niolabs.com](mailto:sales@niolabs.com).

 ## Billing

 If you are the owner of the plan, you can update your credit card information and view invoices.